SamudithaD97/email-sender-nodejs/README.md

 # Node.js Email Sender

-A simple and efficient Node.js application for sending emails using Gmail SMTP service with Nodemailer.
+A simple and efficient Node.js feature for sending emails using Gmail SMTP service with Nodemailer.

 ## Features